pauladkisson/bam_microstim2/README.md

 # bam_microstim2
 This projects adds microstimulation to the Wang 2002 Biophysical Attractor Model of decision-making, fully coded in MATLAB R2021A.
 This work improves upon the original [bam_microstim](https://github.com/pauladkisson/bam_microstim) with more realistic extracellular microstimulation model and more detailed analyses.
+A pre-print describing this work can be found [here](https://www.biorxiv.org/content/10.1101/2023.09.01.555903v1).

 ## Installation
 Simply clone the repository and navigate MATLAB to the bam_microstim2 directory.